Marc Athanase Parfait Œillet des Murs

-Marc Athanase Parfait Œillet des Murs (Paris, 18 April 1804 – Nogent-le-Rotrou, 25 February 1894) was a French amateur ornithologist and local politician and historian.
+Marc Athanase Parfait Œillet des Murs (Paris, 18 April 1804 – Nogent-le-Rotrou, 25 February 1894), also known as Marc Oeillet des Murs, was a French amateur ornithologist and local politician and historian.

 Life

-His parents were Jacques Philippe Athanase Œillet Des Murs and Marie Henriette Gard.
-He entered the magistracy in 1830 and left it in 1838.
-In 1841 he became a lawyer in the Court of Cassation, but in 1846 retired to the department of Eure-et-Loir, where in 1843 he had bought a castle called the Château St. Jean near the town of Nogent-le-Rotrou and begun extensive restoration work on it.
+Born to Jacques Philippe Athanase Œillet Des Murs and Marie Henriette Gard, he entered the magistracy in 1830 and left it in 1838.
+In 1841 he became a lawyer in the Court of Cassation, but in 1846 retired to the department of Eure-et-Loir, where, in 1843, he had bought a castle called the Château St. Jean near the town of Nogent-le-Rotrou and begun extensive restoration work on it.

 He was the mayor of Nogent-le-Rotrou from 1860 to 1868.
 In 1885, having sunk a good deal of his fortune into the restoration of the Château, he sold it.
+He died in 1894, aged 89.
 He married Caroline Euphrasie Naulot, who survived him.